Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 npx husky install
 ```

-Next, you will want to adjust the `package.json` file.
-The last command is run after the installation process concludes:
+At last, you might want to adjust the `package.json` file to add the following.
+This script runs when git dependencies are being installed:

-// package.json
 ```json
 {
   "scripts": {